 In accordance with the recommendations set forth by the National Science Education Standards and Benchmarks of Science Literacy: Project 2061, we focus on conceptual understanding of important relationships, processes, mechanisms, and applications of concepts.
 Additionally, this curriculum is aligned with New York State and National Science Education Standards.

 For more information contact:

-Two Bridges STEM Education programs are made possible with support from the Environmental Protection Fund administered by the NYS Department of Environmental Conservation and Two Bridgeset Associates LP.
+Two Bridges STEM Education programs are made possible with support from Two Bridgeset Associates LP.